Indoor Swimming Pools in New York City for Families

 482 West 43rd Street between Ninth and Tenth Avenues

 This West Side uber-gym boasts a gorgeous 75-foot rooftop pool and deck.
 Families can drop in for open swim time on the weekends.
 They also host swim classes and programs for little ones.
 Click here for schedule and information.
 A day pass costs $35.12 for adults and $10.45 for children ages 6-17.

 We've raved about this Queens oasis in the past.
 In addition to a variety of spa facilities and services, Spa Castle features a huge Jacuzzi that's not too hot, heated outdoor swimming pools and a separate toddler pool.
 Daily admission is $35 for adults on weekdays and $45 on weekends, $20 for kids ages 1-2 on weekdays and $25 on weekends.
 Children 12 months and under are free.

 Wall Street Bath and Spa – Financial District

 88 Fulton Street between William and Gold Streets

 This Russian spa has a huge pool that's rarely crowded on weekdays, plus a hot tub, steam rooms and saunas.
 There's also an onsite Russian restaurant and various spa services available.
 Although the spa's clientele is mostly adults, it's still family-friendly.
 Day passes are $35 for adults and $16 for children ages 5-12.

 Community Center at Stuyvesant High School – Battery Park City

-This facility is set to close in December 2013.
-The indoor pool is open when school isn’t--evenings and weekends with dedicated family swim time on Thursday and Friday nights and weekend afternoons.
-Day Passes cost $12 for adults and $10 for kids and include all the facilities (classes not included).
-Memberships are also available.
+This recently renovated indoor pool is open when school isn’t—evenings and weekends with dedicated family swim time on Thursday and Friday nights and weekend afternoons.
+Day passes cost $12 for adults and $10 for children under 18, and include all the facilities (but not classes).
+Memberships are also available

 For more indoor sports and activities, check out our Indoor Activity Guide.